DeveloperDunne/Space-Quiz/README.md

   <br>

-## 3. Color pallete:
+## 3. Colour palette:

-- The quiz was designed to keep the same color pallete throughout to ensure continuity.
+- The quiz was designed to keep the same colour palette throughout to ensure continuity.
 The colours used are below and were sourced from [coolors.co](https://coolors.co/).
 - The colours were checked with a contrast checker at [WebAIM](https://webaim.org/resources/contrastchecker/?fcolor=02AFD0&bcolor=FFFF00).

 <br>